The Best of Both Worlds

 2. Xert EBC Workout with Zwift

 Step 1 – Zwift Setup: There are a few key changes you’ll need to make in order for this to work.
-Firstly, ensure that Controllable Trainer is disabled – notice that there is no active connection listed under CONTROLLABLE in the screenshot above.
+Firstly, ensure that Controllable Trainer is disabled – notice that the CONTROLLABLE option is empty in the screenshot above.
 The only sensors that should be paired are Power Source/Cadence & HRM (if applicable).
 If possible, pair your sensors to Zwift using ANT+.

 Next, you will want to make sure Zwift is in windowed mode – this is necessary if you wish to overlay the Xert Remote Player.
 On MacOSX, move the mouse cursor to the top-left of the screen and click the green circle to make sure you’re not in ‘full screen’.
 For Zwift on Windows, under Settings > Screen Mode select Windowed and not Full Screen.